platform9/appctl/README.md

-# pf9-appctl
+# appctl
-pf9-appctl for app.run
+appctl for app.run